MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/mtr-home-refresh.md

 Teams Rooms devices communicate with Exchange aligned to the same method Teams desktop, web, and mobile clients utilize.
 To ensure that meetings appear correctly on your Teams Rooms clients, see [How Exchange and Microsoft Teams interact](../Exchange-Teams-interact.md).

 > [!WARNING]
-> Only on-premises Exchange servers with Hybrid Configuration and AutoDiscover v2 published externally are supported on Teams Rooms on Windows. which is consistent with how other Teams clients connect with Exchange.
+> Only on-premises Exchange servers with Hybrid Configuration and AutoDiscover v2 published externally are supported which is consistent with how other Teams clients connect with Exchange.
 If you're using Teams Rooms with an on-premises Exchange server, we recommend that you review how on-premises mailboxes work with Teams: [Microsoft Teams and on-premises mailboxes](https://techcommunity.microsoft.com/t5/microsoft-teams-community-blog/microsoft-teams-and-on-premises-mailboxes-part-1-how-do-teams/ba-p/2229851)
 ### Calendar Entry Join Buttons

 Teams Rooms devices read Exchange calendar entries and will automatically generate "Join" buttons for end users to to one touch join into Teams meetings.
 This functionality can also be enabled for third-party meeting platforms following this guidance: [Join third-party meetings](/microsoftteams/rooms/third-party-join)